 Birds may seem skittish around loud noises, but there are many different sounds that can attract birds rather than scare them away.
 While hunters are familiar with making bird calls to attract targets and birders in the field may use pishing to attract birds closer for a better look, backyard noises are quite different.
-Fortunately, it's easy to incorporate pleasant sounds into a yard or garden and invite even more birds to visit, while at the same time eliminating noises that might scare birds away.
+Fortunately, it's easy to incorporate pleasant sounds into a yard or garden and invite even more birds to visit, while at the same time eliminating noises that might scare them away.

 How Birds Hear

 Hearing is one of a bird's most well-developed senses and is critical for survival.
 Not only can sounds alert birds to danger, but the sounds of prey can indicate a food source and splashes can lead birds to water.
 Many birds also communicate through a wide range of songs, calls, and even non-vocal sounds.

 Birds have funnel-shaped ears, protected by short auricular feathers that concentrate sound to give them exceptional hearing.
 While birds don't necessarily hear a wider frequency range than humans, they are able to distinguish much finer variations in pitch, tone, and rhythm.
 This allows birds to use sounds in their environment much more effectively.
 Penguins, for example, can distinguish the exact calls of their own chicks, even in a flock of thousands.
 Owls can hear the scuffling of rodents even under a layer of insulating snow.
 Female passerines choose a mate based in part on the strength and complexity of his song, which indicates more experience and better health.
 But how can birders, with their less acute hearing, take advantage of different sounds to attract birds?

 Best Sounds to Attract Birds